gisellevonbingen-Minecraft/MoreMekanismProcessing/README.md

 # More Mekanism Processing

-Add mekanism's ore processing to other mod's ores<br>
+Add mekanism's ore processing to other mod's ores

-It can 1 ore process into up to 5 ingots<br>
+It can 1 ore process into up to 5 ingots

 ## Mekanism version 1.16.5-10.0.20.447 ore higher is required